nate102938/nate102938/README.md

 ### Welcome 👋

 Welcome!
 I'm Nate Kist.
-I am a former accountant that is transitioning to a career in data science.
-My entire accounting career has involved analyzing financial data for auditing purposes or commercial banking due diligence.
-I eventually figured out that the part of my jobs I've always enjoyed the most was the handling and processing of data.
-I took a break from work to take a data science class remotely through the Flatiron School (NY) to pursue this interest further and learn new skills.
-I enjoyed the class so much that I'm trying to make a career out of it.
+I recently took a remote data science course at the Flatiron School (NY) to enhance my data processing skills.
+Below are projects from the course and, eventually, personal projects that I will add as I progress.
+Feel free to contact me if you have any questions about anything.

 ### Flatiron School - Oct'22 to Feb'23
 * Nov'22 - [Movie Industry Analysis for Microsoft Movie Studios](https://github.com/nate102938/Microsoft-Movie-Analysis) - Group Project - Data analysis using Pandas